 The private release will require that you run your own “Enterprise App Store”.
 This is a website that allows your users to access the app files.
 You would have it hosted on your intranet or a private website.
 The users would log in, download the files and then start using the app.

 A Public release involves submitting your app to The Play Store or the iTunes Store.
-Both of these processes include a quality assurance step from Apple and Google.
+Both of these processes include a Quality Assurance is the process of reviewing a piece of work to ensure that the quality and standards are met.... step from Apple and Google.
 These scans and checks look for malicious code, implementations that break guidelines or mislead users.

 When you do your public release you get some extra benefits as compared to your private rollout.